kumu/docs/guides/fields.md

 #### Type
 Use the type field to categorize elements and connections.
 Common element types include person, project, and company.
 Common connection types include personal, business, and family.

+#### Connection direction
+In a connection's profile, you'll see whether a connection is directed, undirected, or mutual.
+When you export your map to Excel, you'll also see this field included in the Connections tab of your sheet.
+To change the connection direction, please visit [this guide](faq/how-do-I-add-arrows-to-my-connections.html).

 #### Description
 The description field is designed to hold longer-form content that describes an item.
 Descriptions can include multiple paragraphs, and even multimedia content.
 You can use <a href="/guides/markdown.html">Markdown</a> to format your text and <a href="/guides/widgets.html">widgets</a> to add multimedia content.